 At the moment Finnish Renovated District Court Records from the years 1809–1870 are available on the platform.
 As an exception, the court districts from the parts of Karelia that were ceded to the Soviet Union are not included.
 These documents are held at the National Archives’ Mikkeli office as a part of Viipuri hovioikeus (Court of Appeal) archives.
 The excluded districts are Jääski, Ranta/Stranda and Äyräpää districts (1817–) and their predecessor Viipurin kihlakunta/Viborg härad (1812–1816) on the Karelian Isthmus; as well as Salmi and Sortavala (1832–) and Käkisalmi/Kexholm (1863–) districts and their predecessors Käkisalmen pohjoinen (1812–1831), Käkisalmen keskinen (1817–1862) and Käkisalmen eteläinen (1812–1862) in Ladoga Karelia.

 The Renovated District Court Records is one of the largest collections in the National Archives of Finland.
 The collection starts from 1623 when the lower courts were obligated to produce a copy of their court records to the newly founded Turku court of appeals, and continues until the 1970s.
 The 19th century Renovated Court Records are divided into two series: the main records and the notification records.
-The material on this platform consists of the notification records, which include registration of deeds, mortgages, traditional life-annuity and guardianship cases.
-Notification records can for example be used to research family history and track ownership of property.
+Notification records include registration of deeds, mortgages, traditional life-annuity and guardianship cases.
+Main records include civil and criminal cases.
+Court records can for example be used to research family history and track ownership of property.

 On the Material page you can find more information about the court records and view maps of the court districts in 19th century Finland.